TTUNEPH2025/GN/docs/Counseling.md

  * Aprocitentan
  * Nefecon pregnancy not advised (budesonide Pregnancy class C)
  * SGLT2i (avoid taking while breastfeeding as well)
+ * Avacopan (some adverse events in animal reproduction studies, unknown in humans; also unknown if safe with breastfeeding)
 ### Cyclophosphamide specific
  * Female patients should use effective contraception while receiving cyclophosphamide.
  * Male patients with a partner who could become pregnant should use a condom during and for at least 12wks after cyclophosphamide treatment discontinued